2013–14 Serie B: League table

 When rumors about Siena's probable collapse arrived to the FIGC in May, the Federation decided to seize the opportunity to reduce the league.
-However, Novara appealed against this decision in June.
+However, Novara appealed the decision in June.
 When the CONI agreed with the Piedmontese club, the angry FIGC decided to choose a Lega Pro team instead of Novara.

-Playoffs
+Play-offs

-Promotion playoffs
+Promotion play-offs

 Starting from this season, six teams played in the promotion playoffs instead of four.
 A preliminary one-legged round, played at the home venue of the best placed one, involved the teams from 5th to 8th place.
 The two winning teams then play against 3rd of 4th-placed teams in a two-legged semifinal.
 The higher placed team plays the second leg of the promotion playoff at home.
 If scores are tied after both games in the semifinals the higher placed team progresses to the final.
 The same conditions apply to the final except for there being extra time played if scores are tied after both games, the higher placed team will be promoted if scores are still level at the end of this period.